-- Re-wetting in general will benefit the future preservation of most known and unknown archaeological features. - Bord na Móna are also planning rehabilitation measures in some adjacent bogs (e.g. Begnagh, Clooneeny, Knappoge) in 2021/2022.
-There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies such as the Shannon from rehabilitation to more than one bog in the same catchment.
+- Re-wetting in general will benefit the future preservation of most known and unknown archaeological features. - Bord na Móna are also planning rehabilitation measures in some nearby bogs (e.g. Glenlough) in 2021/2022.
+There are expected to be cumulative water quality and other ecosystem service benefits to receiving water bodies in the upper Shannon catchment from rehabilitation of more than one bog in the same catchment.